The future of AI Automation: Predictions, Trends & Developments in 2024 and Beyond

 - RPA-as-a-Service (RPAaaS): Cloud-based RPA will become more prevalent, offering businesses greater flexibility, scalability, and cost savings.

-- Citizen Developer Empowerment: Low-code/no-code RPA platforms will empower citizen developers to build and deploy their own RPA bots, further democratizing automation.
+- Citizen Developer Empowerment: Low-code/no-code RPA platforms will citizen developers to build and deploy their own RPA bots, further democratizing automation.

 - Industry-Specific RPA Solutions: RPA vendors will develop more industry-specific solutions to address the unique automation needs of different sectors.